staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 *Postman Vault* enables you to store and reuse secrets in your local instance of Postman.
 This enables you to securely reuse sensitive data in your HTTP collections, environments, and requests.
 Only you can access and reuse secrets in your Postman Vault, and secrets aren't synced to the Postman cloud.

-You can use your Postman Vault from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).
-You can also use your Postman Vault from the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app) with the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).
+You can use your Postman Vault from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/) or the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app).

 ## Contents